 Any conduct or expression that is lewd, repulsive, deeply offensive to decency or indecent.
 Additional sanctions may apply when such conduct or expression occurs in a place or under circumstances which does or reasonably could cause a breach of the peace or disorderly conduct.
 (See UCA 76-10-1506)

-Any student or resident who parks a vehicle in violation of the posted sign or approved University policy or UH Community Standard may face judicial action and a fine assessed by Southern Utah University Department of Police or Parking Services.
+Any student or resident who parks a vehicle in violation of the posted sign or approved University policy or UH Community Standard may face judicial action and a fine assessed by Southern Utah University Department of Public Safety or Parking Services.

 Residents are responsible and accountable for their own behavior and for the choices they make as members of the residence hall community.
 As such, residents may not engage in behaviors that are illegal or could endanger themselves or others in the community.